shopware/docs/concepts/framework/elasticsearch.md

 Elasticsearch is a NoSQL Database focused on search capabilities to act as a search engine.
 The Shopware implementation of Elasticsearch provides an integrated way to improve the performance of product and category searches.
-To use Elasticsearch for your shop, take a look at our [elasticsearch guide](../../guides/hosting/infrastructure/elasticsearch/elasticsearch-setup.md)
+To use Elasticsearch for your shop, take a look at our [Elasticsearch guide](../../guides/hosting/infrastructure/elasticsearch/elasticsearch-setup.md)

 ## Concept